 Blend while warm until smooth, taste.
 Add a squeeze of lemon – this enhances the flavours and you may need less sea salt and ground white pepper.
 Taste again and adjust if needed.

 Leeks and potatoes are often available year round, but if you like to eat with the seasons, an Autumnal pumpkin and pepper soup might be the dish for you.
-The winter garden soup is the perfect template to use up small amounts of vegetables you have in the garden or lurking in the fridge.
+The winter garden soup is the perfect template to use up small amounts of vegetables.
+The ones you have in the garden or lurking in the fridge or they this recipe for a bowl of green goodness.